On September 3rd, 2008 at 3:13 am, ritwingr said:

 I was a Fred Thompson guy initially, too.
 I’m ashamed to admit that I didn’t start paying attention to this Presidential race until late December 2007.
 Fred was my initial preference because he seemed like the most conservative guy running, and one media soundbite of Huckabee (saying that President Bush’s foreign policy could be considered “arrogant”) made me angry that Huckabee was going along with what I consider a Democrat[ic Socialist] Party talking point.

-When Fred dropped out, I started looking at other candidates.
-I didn’t make a firm decision, but Romney was high on my list.
-When Romney quit at CPAC, less than 48 hours after promising to fight all the way to the convention, and with the lamest excuse I have ever heard (“Frankly, in this time of war, I simply cannot let my campaign be a part of aiding a surrender to terror”), I knew in my spirit that something was wrong.
+I knew in my spirit that something was wrong.
 Nothing had changed on the terror front between February 5th and February 7th.
 Something else had changed.
-I believe that the meeting with “prominent Republicans” on February 6th is what changed.
-I believe that these “prominent Republicans” promised to get the VP slot for Romney in return for Romney quitting the race.
-That, not terrorism, is the logical explanation of why Romney quit.
+I believe that the “behind closed doors” meeting with unnamed “prominent Republicans” on February 6th is what changed.
+Romney sold out to unnamed power players in the “shadow government”.
+I believe that these “prominent Republicans” promised to help get the VP slot for Romney, and make 2012 “his turn”, in return for Romney quitting the 2008 race.

 Romney’s excuse of “I simply cannot let my campaign be a part of aiding a surrender to terror” was designed to paint Mike Huckabee into a corner.
 Because, if Romney were to be believed, if Mike Huckabee didn’t quit and hand the nomination to John McCain on a silver platter, then Mike Huckabee would be “letting his campaign be a part of aiding a surrender to terror”.